rumcajsek/NasaAPODwallpaperSetter/README.md

 * On "Begin the task:" select "At log on" and confirm with OK.
 * In "Actions" Tab click "New...".
 * In "Action" select "Start a program".
-* In "Program/script" enter "python" if using python script, or path to .exe file you downloaded.
+* In "Program/script" enter "pythonw" if using python script, or path to .exe file you downloaded.
 * In "Add arguments (optional):" enter, if using python script, otherwise leave blank: (mind the spaces in path, if there are any, you **must** contain the path in quotation marks) - "C:\Path\To\Python\Script\Location\apodScript.py" and confirm with OK.
 * **OPTIONALLY**: If you're not always booting up your PC/Laptop (using Sleep (or just closing the lid) instead of Shutdown), add a second Trigger - "On workstation unlock", everything else remains the same.
 Waking up from sleep won't trigger the "At log on" trigger if you're already logged on, and only locked (the normal state for Sleep mode).
 * Confirm the task with "OK".